gomorpheus/lock-plugin-metadata/README.md

     category: a category
     description: description of the plugin/repo
     url: url from which the repo can be cloned

+    ## tags are for additional metadata not tags from the repository
     tags: tag1,tag2,tag3

     ## these below configuration options are shown with their defaults